Dashboard actions and alerts

 In the test run's report, the Pause Scheduling table displays the pause and resume instances that occurred during the run.
 For details, see Report.

-You can dynamically increase or decrease the number of running Vusers during the test run.
-In order to modify the number of running Vusers, make sure you have the Add Vusers option selected in the test's General settings.
+You can dynamically increase or decrease the number of running Vusers during the test run by adjusting the value in the Change Load field.
+To add Vusers to the number of running Vusers, make sure you have the Add Vusers option selected in the test's Test settings.
+No additional setting changes are required to decrease the number of running Vusers.
 For details, see Add Vusers.

 To change the number of running Vusers during a test run: